Become a Water Steward

 To provide comments on this version of the standard, please contact Adrian Sym. contact AWS

 Download the AWS StandardThe official language of the AWS Standard is English.
 Translations may be available but the English version should be used when in doubt.
+The Standard is available in English, Spanish and (coming soon) Chinese.

 AWS Training program